ether-camp/public/reputation.md

 Cooperate | R, R | S, T
 Defect | T, S | P, P

-, where T > R > P > S
+Where the condition T > R > P > S must hold for the payoffs, and are defined as follows

+P: Punishment payoff
+R: Cooperation reward
+S: Suckers payoff
+T: Tempatation payoff

 The *dominant strategy* for this game is to *defect*, because it provides the maximum payoff for every player who chooses it.
-Applying to our case it means that every voter will have rational tendency to rate content unhonestly to maximize his payoff.
+Applying to our case it means that every voter will have rational tendency to rate content dishonestly to maximize his payoff.
 In the case if this game is repeated in N rounds and all actors have memory about prior actions of other participants the [*superrational*](https://en.wikipedia.org/wiki/Superrationality) players can choose another strategy.
 So called Grim strategy is to cooperate with other players unless they defect in previous round.
 It easily can be shown that every *superrational* player gets a better payoff, because he is receiving R in the majority of rounds.